 Debra Bakerjian, Ph.D., F.N.P., R.N., F.A.A.N.P.

-Debra Bakerjian is senior director for nurse practitioner and physician assistant clinical education and practice, as well as an assistant adjunct professor, at the Betty Irene Moore School of Nursing at UC Davis.
+Debra Bakerjian is senior director for nurse practitioner and physician assistant clinical education and practice, as well as an associate adjunct professor, at the Betty Irene Moore School of Nursing at UC Davis.
 Previously, Bakerjian was a Betty Irene Moore School of Nursing Postdoctoral Fellow with specialties in health policy and system change.

 Bakerjian was a Pat Archbold Predoctoral Scholar and a Claire M. Fagin Postdoctoral Fellow at UC San Francisco in the Department of Social and Behavioral Sciences, where she was also an assistant adjunct professor.
 She earned a Doctor of Philosophy in Health Policy and Gerontology in 2006 and a Master in Science of Nursing in 1992, both from UC San Francisco School of Nursing.
 Her doctoral study, “Utilization of Nurse Practitioners in Nursing Homes: A Comparison with Physicians,” received the 2006 Dissertation of the Year Award at UC San Francisco.
 Bakerjian earned a Family Nurse Practitioner and Physician Assistant certificate from the UC Davis School of Medicine in 1991 and a Bachelor of Science in Health Services Administration from the University of Phoenix in 1983.
 She received an Associate Degree in Nursing from Evergreen Valley College in San Jose, Calif., in 1977.